eoduniyi/hyperSpec.gsoc2020/README.md

 * **debuglevel** - if > 0, additional debug output is produced

 #### 4.3. `qplotspc()` function body
-The function signature of qplotspc is the following:
+The function body of qplotspc is the following:

 ```R
 qplotspc <- function(x,